 Since the site, code has already been created by WordPress, and the Theme designer, your job is very easy.
 You just move the various aspects around, adding your own words and pictures to create the site that you want.

 Customizing Using Widgets

 You can customize your site using widgets to change different page elements.
 Widgets are small, independent sections of HTML code, that help you add things to your page, without having to do the difficult coding yourself.
 If you’ve already blogged using a Blogspot or wordpress.com site, you are already familiar with using widgets.
 There are thousands of free widgets at wordpress.org, that you can use to create the webpage of your dreams.
 You can add a shopping cart and create an online store without needing to use expensive security certificates, just by using your Paypal account.
 The store creates all your “buy now” buttons so you don’t have to play with HTML coding to create a Paypal shopping cart.

 You can link your Etsy or E-Bay stores to your webpage or focus on the shopping cart on your webpage.

-Once your webpage and blog is secure, you can focus your attention on maintaining your other social media efforts as well, by integrating social media into your webpage and by linking your social media efforts back to your webpage.
-I will be posting the link to this article on Facebook shortly and I will tweet about it on my twitter feed @joybileefarm.
+Once your webpage and blog are secure, you can focus your attention on maintaining your other social media efforts as well, by integrating social media into your webpage and by linking your social media efforts back to your webpage.
+I will be posting the link to this article on Facebook shortly and I will tweet about it on my Twitter feed @joybileefarm.

 Back to you:

-Some resources to help you in your efforts to build an online presence:
+Some resources to help you in your efforts to build an online presence for your business: